The 10th instrument in the free Blueprint series is now revealed, and this one’s a special.

 All sampled notes across the virtual keyboard seem to have at least two round robin variations.
 There are also a couple of dynamic velocity layers (in the low/mid registers) as well as Release triggers all across.

-The higher range of this piano sounds very impressive and is a joy to play, but I am quite disappointed with the lower end of the instrument which feels more muddy and distorted the deeper you go.
+The higher range of this piano sounds very impressive and is a joy to play really, but I am quite disappointed with the lower end of the instrument which feels more muddy and distorted the deeper you go.

-Also, it is worth noting that due to the tonal alterations performed on this piano and the use of octaves instead of singular notes, the instrument has a significantly smaller (playable) range than the 88-key Steinway standard.
-The “layering” of the lowest and the toppest octaves provides a much more modest range that is exactly five-and-a-half octaves – hence a total of 66 playable notes (or keys).
+Also, it is worth noting that due to the tonal alterations performed on this piano and the use of stacked octaves instead of singular notes, the instrument has a significantly smaller (playable) range than the 88-key Steinway standard.
+The layering of the lowest and the toppest octaves generates a much more modest range that is exactly five-and-a-half octaves – hence a total of 66 playable notes (or keys).

 The Blueprint Epic Grand Kontakt interface provides exactly four FX modules: Colour (one knob EQ), Hype (which is a volume/gain compressor/saturator), a Stereo Width feature and Reverb.